13 Essential Corporate Giving & Philanthropy Statistics

 Source: Double the Donation Data

 Companies like General Electric have made a huge impact through their corporate giving programs.
-The amount of gifts GE matched in a single year goes to show how important matching gift programs are for nonprofits, and how essential it is to identify donors who may work for companies like them.
+The amount of gifts GE matched in a single year goes to show how important matching gift programs are for nonprofits and how essential it is to identify donors who work for companies like them.

 Source: Microsoft Corporate Responsibility

-65% of Microsoft employees take part in their annual giving campaign.
-In addition, last year, Microsoft employees donated $170 million to nonprofits, which included the company match.
-Through their volunteer grant program, Microsoft employees contributed more than 790,000 hours to volunteering with nonprofits and requested grants for those hours.
+Additionally, they boast the highest program participation rate, with 65% of Microsoft employees partaking in their annual giving campaign.
+In 2022, Microsoft employees donated $170 million to nonprofits, which included the company’s matches.
+Through their volunteer grant program, Microsoft employees volunteered more than 790,000 hours with nonprofits and requested grants for those hours.

 Additional Corporate Giving & Philanthropy Resources